raqiba/Weather_ChatBot/README.md

    - Current weather requests are handled by WeatherAgent
    - Forecast requests are handled by WeatherAgent
    - General questions are answered using Gemini AI
-4. Results are formatted using the formatter utilities
+4. Results are sent to the LLM for natural language composition
 5. Formatted results are presented to the user in a conversational interface

 ## Troubleshooting